Local toymaker Mighty Jaxx keen to produce kitchenware for the blind

 Some of Mr Chiam’s inventions may be sold as a set complete with forks, plates and spoons.
 The company is also looking into producing limited edition sets incorporating the designs of pop artists Andy Warhol and Keith Haring.

 Each set, Mr Aw reckoned, “would have to be price sensitive so that the public can support it”.
-He’s looking at less than S$200 for a regular set.
+He is looking at less than S$200 for a regular set.

-“Basically anyone who buys a set, we give a set to a beneficiary.
-That is the most direct way of transferring the goodwill that we cultivate using this brand,” said Mr Aw.
+“Basically (for) anyone who buys a set, we’d give a set to a beneficiary.
+That’s the most direct way of transferring the goodwill that we’d cultivate using this brand,” he added.

 Each item also comes with attachments which could be easily removed and used normally as one would.